Videos show Chicago officers shoot man as 44 rounds unloaded in exchange of fire

 At the time, Jones was on parole for a 2012 weapons charge, according to court records.
 He was released last August.

-COPA said it is still investigating the shooting to determine if officers’ actions were in line with the Chicago Police Department’s use of force policy.
+COPA said it is still investigating the shooting to determine if officers followed the Chicago Police Department’s use-of-force policy.
 The video was released Friday in accordance with the Chicago’s 60-day video release policy.